List of past Lucchese crime family mobsters: Richard Pagliarulo

 Richard "Richie the Toupe" Pagliarulo (November 30, 1948 – 1999) was a hit man and former capo, who took over as capo of Peter Chiodo's old Bensonhurst crew.
 In 1991, Pagliarulo served as a member of a panel that conducted a Lucchese crime family induction ceremony in Howard Beach, Queens.
 He sponsored both Gregory "Whitey" Cappello and Jody Calabrese for membership during the ceremony.
-Pagliarulo was imprisoned on the information and testimony of Frank Gioia Jr. who stated that Pagliarulo helped Louis Daidone plan the murder Bruno Facciola.
+Pagliarulo was imprisoned on the information and testimony of Frank Gioia Jr. who stated that Pagliarulo helped Louis Daidone plan the murder of Bruno Facciola.
 He was later sentenced to life in prison for murder and racketeering.

 Former Lucchese capo turned government informant Peter Chiodo, admitted that he ordered soldiers Pagliarulo and Michael "Baldy Mike" Spinelli to murder Lucchese associate Sarecho "Sammy the Arab" Nalo.
-On October 25, 1988, Sarecho Nalo was murdered, while on the phone with Greek crew boss Spiro Velentzas disputing gambling territory when Michael Spinelli pulled the trigger shotting him.
+On October 25, 1988, Sarecho Nalo was murdered, while on the phone with Greek crew boss Spiro Velentzas disputing gambling territory when Michael Spinelli pulled the trigger shooting him.
 In 1999, Pagliarulo died in prison of a heart attack.

 Vincent Papa

 Vincent C. Papa (December 5, 1917 – July 26, 1977) was a former made member in the family who became notorious for masterminding the theft of the French Connection heroin from the New York Police Department (NYPD) property office.
 Papa grew up in Astoria, Queens and owned a tire company in the neighborhood.
 He had been arrested 28 times; two of the arrests were on drug charges.
 Papa ran his criminal operations from Ditmars Car Service, in Astoria, Queens, and from the Astoria Colts Social Club.
 He worked closely with mobsters Anthony Loria and Virgil Alessi.

 Between 1969 and 1972, New York Police Department detectives James Farley, Joseph Nunziata, Frank King and others were paid by Papa to steal approximately $70 million in confiscated narcotics (heroin) from the New York City Police Property Clerk's office in Lower Manhattan.
 Papa was arrested on February 3, 1972, in a car parked on Bronxdale Avenue with Joseph DiNapoli in the back seat.
-There was a suitcase with $967,500 in hundred dollar bills.
+There was a suitcase with $967,500 in hundred-dollar bills.
 In 1975, Papa was convicted and sent to the Atlanta Federal Prison in Atlanta, Georgia.
 In 1977, Papa was stabbed to death in prison.
 He is buried in St. John's Cemetery in Queens.
 Papa's infamous theft became famous after the movie French Connection II.